brightertiger/lane-detection/README.md

 ```

-The input data files and trained models are saved as [Kaggle Dataset.](https://www.kaggle.com/datasets/brightertiger/bdd-lane-detection).
+- The input data files and trained models are saved as [Kaggle Dataset.](https://www.kaggle.com/datasets/brightertiger/bdd-lane-detection).
 They may be downloaded and placed in the 'data' folder in this repository for reproducing the results.
+- The python files in source folder contains the implementations of model, loss, training loop, data loaders etc.
+- Jupyter notebooks call the classes and functions implemented in source files for execution
+  - 01-data.ipynb: Contains information on datasets, image sizes and labels
+  - 02-transform.ipynb: Experimentations with augmentations like RandomCrop and Horizontal Flips
+  - 03-model.ipynb: Trains the UNet Model
+  - 04-evaluate.ipynb: Evaluated the model performance on random images from validation set

 ### Solution Approach